eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 All of the above is what happens when you make a call from one phone number to another, it's also almost the same thing that happens when a SMS(Short Message Service) is sent, with some underlying protocol difference, such as sim cards not requiring real time connection and that there is a holding area for sms, where messages are kept if the recipient is offline(maybe their phone is dead, or they are in an area with bad network coverage).

-For Internet connection, it's also almost the same, but with some interesting touch of complexities and changes, let's check that out.
+For Internet connection, it's also almost the same, but with some interesting extra touch of complexities and changes, let's check that out.

 ---